 Dryness of the eyes also often occurs.
 This may feel like a burning sensation or like something is in your eye.

 Sjögren’s syndrome can affect the whole body.
 Some individuals have vaginal dryness, dry skin, fatigue, rashes, or joint pain.
 Sjögren’s syndrome can cause inflammation of organs like the kidneys or lungs.
 If you have constant inflammation, your doctor might prescribe medications to help prevent organ damage.
 These medications are called disease-modifying anti-rheumatic drugs.
 These help tamp down the immune system even more than immune-suppressing drugs.

 No one diagnostic test exists for this condition.
 Because the symptoms of Sjögren’s syndrome are generalized symptoms, your doctor will run a variety of tests to diagnose the problem.
 In addition to a physical exam and a medical history, your doctor may perform blood tests to check for certain antibodies that are linked to Sjögren’s syndrome.
 Eye tests and a lip biopsy can help check eye moisture and salivary gland production.
-A special X-ray of the salivary glands, called a saliogram, may be ordered.
+A special X-ray of the salivary glands, called a saliogram, may also be ordered.

-Medically Reviewed by: George Krucik, MD
+Medically Reviewed by: Steve Kim, MD